KRFOSS/kali-docs/usb/usb-standalone-encrypted/index.md

     2. A boot sector for `grub2` to reside in.
     3. An EFI partition with `vfat` filesystem.
     4. A `swap` partition, encrypted with luks2.
     5. The root (`/`) partition of our installation with `btrfs` filesystem.
-Any more fine grained structure is achived by creating subvolumes.
+Any more fine grained structure is achieved by creating subvolumes.
 - We also need a USB drive with the Kali "bare metal" installer.
 This is a Debian type installer.
 We need to interrupt the expert mode installation and intervene from the command line in order to mount the encrypted partitions of our target USB drive, then install Kali Linux 2021.4 on it, create an initial RAM disk on the `/boot` partition which contains the keys for `grub2` in order to eventually be able to mount the encrypted partitions, but we must not install the `grub2` boot loader at this stage.
 If we did, this might change the EFI boot information of the machine on which we are performing the installation and produce an unintended dual-boot setup, and so we are left with a complete installation that is merely lacking any boot loader.
 - We then need a USB drive with a rescue system.
 I have not managed to do this with the Kali "bare metal" installer, but rather employ the "Xubuntu 20.04 LTS" live USB medium.
 With its help, we can install `grub2` in `--removable` mode.
 This prevents `grub2` from modifying the EFI boot information of the machine on which we are working, but rather affects only our target USB drive.